codewithade/IniEncrypt/README.md

 Asymmetric Algorithms are cryptographic algorithms that require the use of a key pair i.e. two keys (PrivateKey and PublicKey) are required.
 When two parties (Bob and Alice) want to communicate, The following processes happens:
 1. The sender(Alice) generates a *Public and Private Key* pair.
 2. Alice then encodes her *Public Key* and sends it to the receiver(Bob).
-3. Bob generates his own *Public and Private Key* pair and sends his encoded *Public Key* it over to Alice.
+3. Bob generates his own *Public and Private Key* pair and sends his encoded *Public Key* over to Alice.
 4. This marks the end of the key sharing process.
 5. To transmit data between both parties, Alice, for example, encrypts her message (data) with *Bob's Public Key* and sends it to Bob.
 6. Bob receives the encrypted message from Alice and decrypts it with his *Private Key*.